Main cyCombine workflow (Python port)

 plt.show()

-Visualize — before vs. after correction
+Visualize: before and after correction

 fig = pcpl.plot_dimred(